Txuritan/meteors/README.md

 The `trackers` flag may need to be activated just to read a download, this is due to XHTML not being valid XML when scripts are used, enabling this will attempt to remove these scripts.
 <br>
 **WARNING** This could destroy the downloads, be sure to do backups.
 [For this reason](https://stackoverflow.com/a/1732454/4833195).

-## Releases

-Meteors is developed using the latest Rust stable, but is built using nightly.
-This is so it can use `-Z build-std` to try and trim down the resulting binary.